 (viii) The individual has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (as such terms are defined in section 725 of the McKinney-Vento Homeless Assistance Act) (42 U.S.C.
-11431 et seq.), or as unaccompanied, at risk of homelessness, and self-supporting, by- (a) a local educational agency homeless liaison, designated pursuant to section 722(g)(1)(J)(ii) of the McKinney-Vento Homeless Assistance Act; (b) the director of a program funded under the Runaway and Homeless Youth Act or a designee of the director; (c) the director of a program funded under subtitle B of title IV of the McKinney-Vento Homeless Assistance Act (relating to emergency shelter grants) or a designee of the director; or (d) a financial aid administrator; or (ix) The individual is a student for whom a financial aid makes of
+11431 et seq.), or as unaccompanied, at risk of homelessness, and self-supporting, by- (a) a local educational agency homeless liaison, designated pursuant to section 722(g)(1)(J)(ii) of the McKinney-Vento Homeless Assistance Act; (b) the director of a program funded under the Runaway and Homeless Youth Act or a designee of the director; (c) the director of a program funded under subtitle B of title IV of the McKinney-Vento Homeless Assistance Act (relating to emergency shelter grants) or a designee of the director; or (d) a financial aid administrator; or (ix) The individual is a student for whom a financial aid administrator makes а documented determination of independence by reason of other unusual circumstances.

-- administrator makes a documented determination of independence by reason of other unusual circumstances.d) Not be claimed as a dependent by parents or legal guardians - Not be claimed as a dependent by parents or legal guardians pursuant to IRS regulations; and - e) Obtain a certification of the amount of financial assistance that will be provided by parents, signed by the individual providing the support.
+- d) Not be claimed as a dependent by parents or legal guardians pursuant to IRS regulations; and - e) Obtain a certification of the amount of financial assistance that will be provided by parents, signed by the individual providing the support.
 This certification is required even if no assistance will be provided.
 This certification is not required for vulnerable youth populations, including individuals who are orphans, in foster care, wards of the court, emancipated minors, unaccompanied homeless youth, and youth at risk of becoming homeless.